 1. Get out under your own steam

 We’re going to start with an obvious one – just because it’s obvious, doesn’t mean it’s not worth mentioning!
 Pack up a rucksack or your bike panier with a picnic and set off on foot or on two wheels for an hour or two.
 Not only will you feel better for the exercise, but you can take the whole family with you and apart from the picnic it’s a free activity.
-You can always save your £20 for drinks at the pub en route!
+If you’ve got young children, walking to and around a local park is a good move and they’ll appreciate a go on the swings when you get there.
+You can always save your £20 for ice creams or drinks at the pub en route!

 2. Get karted away